franko/gsl-shell/_sources/intro.rst.txt

 ======================

 GSL Shell is an interactive interface that gives access to the GSL numerical routines using Lua, an easy to learn and powerful programming language.
-With GSL Shell, you can access the functions provided by the GSL library with great ease, without the need to write and compile a stand-alone C application.
+With GSL Shell, you can directly access the functions provided by the GSL library without the need to write and compile a stand-alone C application.

-In addition, the power and expressiveness of the Lua language enables you to develop and test complex procedures to process your data and effectively use the GSL routines.
+In addition, the power and expressiveness of the Lua language enables you to develop and test complex computations involving data and mathematical calculations.
 You will be also able to create plots in real-time using the powerful built-in graphical module.

 The underlying programming language, Lua, itself is a very cleverly designed programming language.
 It is therefore an excellent platform for programming.